jackysatpal/RESTful-APIs/README.md

 An application to demostrate RESTful-APIs created in Node.js, Express and MongoDB

-Server is running at port 3000.
+Express Server is running at port 3000.

 JsonWebToken is used for authentication and authorization.

 Bcrypt.JS is used for password protection in the MongoDB.